Best payment plans for real estate projects in

 Risk

-Developers receive regular inflows through installments, while milestone
+Management – Developers receive regular inflows through installments,

 Broader

-entrepreneurs, and overseas Pakistanis, since it distributes payments without
+salaried professionals, entrepreneurs, and overseas Pakistanis, since it

-design hybrid plans tailored to specific projects, making them more attractive
+hybrid plans tailored to specific projects, making them more attractive to

 Example in the Pakistani Market